The Art of Ikebana

 Books were written and Sedensho is the oldest book covering years 1443 to 1536.

-Ikebana became a major part of traditional festivals and exhibitions were held occasionally.
+Ikebana became a major part of traditional festivals and occasional exhibitions were held.

 The first styles were a tall upright central stem that had to be accompanied by two shorter stems.

 During the Momoyama period in Japan, 1560-1600, splendid castles were constructed.
-Noblemen and royal retainers did large decorative Rikka floral arrangement which was that most appropriate decoration for the castles.
+Noblemen and royal retainers did large decorative Rikka floral arrangements for the castles.

 The Rikka (standing flowers) style was developed as a Buddhist expression of beauty of nature.
 It includes seven branches representing hills, waterfalls, valleys, and other objects of nature arranged in a specific way.